 2) Contact two additional professors with whom you have taken courses and request their service as exam committee members.

 3) As you contact the committee members, you should also select three fields for your comprehensive exams.
-Available fields are: Early America, 19th Century U.S., Modern U.S., American South, U.S. Social/Cultural History, Women’s History, Latin America, Hispanic World, Pre-Modern Europe, Modern Europe, Military History, and World History.
+Available fields are: Early America, 19th Century U.S., Modern U.S., American South, U.S. Social/Cultural History, Women’s History, Latin America, Texas History, Pre-Modern Europe, Modern Europe, Military History, and World History.
 (Note: each field selected should correspond to an exam committee member).

 4) After contacting and receiving notification from three faculty members willing to serve on the exam committee, the student must complete the Application for Comprehensive Exam, which includes committee members’ names, the corresponding fields, and the date and location of the written exam.